-- Individual company policy may be based either on a proportion of net operating cash flow or after tax profit - Asset realisation amounts are to be considered for distribution where re-investment is not required - The Company has adopted a target Shareholder Funds to Total Assets ratio (equity ratio) of 70-75%.
-It will be expected that the annual dividend payments will equate to 75% of after tax profit or net operating cash flow less capitalised forest costs.
+- Individual company policy may be based either on a proportion of net operating cash flow or after tax profit - Asset realisation amounts are to be considered for distribution where reinvestment is not required - The maintenance of agreed gearing ratios as a minimum position.
+Target a annual dividend payment equal to 75% of forecast after tax profit or net operating cash flow less capitalised forest costs.
 Budgeted dividend levels between DCHL and its subsidiaries will be agreed as part of the annual business planning cycle.
-Any surplus cash generated will be expected to be passed to DCHL and not retained in the subsidiaries. - Interim dividends will be paid by 31 December and final dividend by 30 June based on forecast, with a final dividend based on the actual year end result thereafter.
+Any surplus cash generated will be expected to be passed to DCHL and not retained in the subsidiaries. - Interim dividends will be paid by 31 December and final dividend by 30 June.

-11 ACQUISITION/DIVESTMENT OF SHARES OR ASSETS IN ANY COMPANY OR ORGANISATION
+12 ACQUISITION/DIVESTMENT OF SHARES OR ASSETS IN ANY COMPANY OR ORGANISATION